aws-samples/cdk-eks-blueprints-patterns/docs/patterns/backstage.md

 ## Deployment

-Follow the deployment instructions detailed in the main README file of this repository, using _{backstageLabel}-blueprint_ as the name of the pattern.
+Follow the deployment instructions detailed in the main README file of this repository, using _backstage_ as the name of the pattern.